 APTN had its beginnings in the Canadian North more than 20 years ago.
 In 1978, the federal government initiated the Anik B experiments to test communications satellites in applications such as TV broadcasting, community communications, tele-education and tele-health.
-Inuit organizations in Nunavut and Northern Quebec participated in these pilot projects for several years.
+Inuit organizations in Nunavut and Northern Québec participated in these pilot projects for several years.

 Anik B Satellite

-In 1980, the CRTC established the Committee on the Extension of Service to Northern and Remote Communities (the Therrien Committee), which released a report that supported the development of broadcast initiatives that would assist Aboriginal Peoples to preserve their languages and foster their culture.
-Soon after the report was released, the CRTC licensed CANCOM to deliver a range of southern programming into northern and remote communities and, at the same time, provide development assistance to northern Aboriginal broadcasters.
+In 1980, the CRTC established the Committee on the Extension of Service to Northern and Remote Communities (the Therrien Committee), which released a report that supported the development of broadcast initiatives that would assist Indigenous Peoples to preserve their languages and foster their culture.
+Soon after the report was released, the CRTC licensed CANCOM to deliver a range of southern programming into northern and remote communities and, at the same time, provide development assistance to northern Indigenous broadcasters.

-A major breakthrough in the evolution of Aboriginal broadcasting took place in 1983, when the Government of Canada announced the Northern Broadcasting Policy and the Northern Native Broadcast Access Program.
+A major breakthrough in the evolution of Indigenous broadcasting took place in 1983, when the Government of Canada announced the Northern Broadcasting Policy and the Northern Native Broadcast Access Program.
 Public funds were allocated for the production of radio and television programs by 13 native communications societies across the north.
 It was evident that northern communities would benefit greatly from a co-operative broadcasting system, but that this goal could not be fully realized without the necessary technical infrastructure.
 In 1985, the CRTC Northern Native Broadcasting policy statement recognized the need for a dedicated northern transponder to distribute television programming across the north.
 For the next several years, the federal government and northern broadcasters established the groundwork for a northern satellite distribution system.

 The Dream of a National Aboriginal Network

 For the next two years, the TVNC Board of Directors and staff pursued their dream of a national network with great energy and enthusiasm.
-Presentations to national Aboriginal organizations and submissions to the CRTC became a regular occurrence.
+Presentations to national Indigenous organizations and submissions to the CRTC became a regular occurrence.